Financial Modeling Best Practices

 - Easy to use

 - Easy to update data

-Your model should be structured so that you should only enter each data once.
-Moreover, all inputs should be differentiated from the outputs by using different colors, highlights, and fonts so they are easily identified.
+Your model should be structured so that you should only enter each bit of data once.
+Moreover, all inputs should be differentiated from the outputs by using different colors, highlights, and fonts that make them easily identifiable and distinguishable from other parts of your model.
 Yellow shading or blue color fonts are often used to indicate inputs.